ranjhana07/MINE_hiu/src/ALERTS_README.md

 python src/test_alert_trigger.py
 ```

-This will publish test MQTT messages with heart rates of 15 and 22 BPM to trigger alerts.
+This will publish test MQTT messages with heart rates of 15 (low) and 105 (high) BPM to trigger alerts.

 ### 🎨 Visual Design